 It doesn’t need to be super obscure or clever-clever – your audience is clients, not other accountants.
 What seems obvious to you might be a mindblowing revelation to someone else.

 Whatever kind of tip you choose to share, remember: text is fine but a picture or short video are better again.

 This is a great way to be inspired by your clients and to put them front and centre.

 What are they worried about?
 What’s on their minds?
 What questions do they have?

 Think about conversations you’ve had and ask around your colleagues, too.

-If you need a bit of inspiration, check out this piece of original PracticeWeb research based on conversations between SME owner-operators at UK Business Forums.
+If you need a bit of inspiration, check out this piece of original PracticeWeb research based on quantitative surveys between SME owner-operators in the UK.

 This probably works better on LinkedIn or Facebook where you can write longer status updates but you could also use it to drive people to fuller answers on your firm’s blog.

 Quote of the day